bourriquet/imperial_msc_computing/matlab/README.md

 - Solutions to tut2 Q4.

 #### [other_resources](other_resources)
-- Other resources that for learning MATLAB.
+- Other resources for learning MATLAB.

 ---

 __Current issues__: